Giardiasis (beaver fever)

 How is this parasite spread?

-Giardia can infect people and wild and domestic animals.
-It is passed in the feces (poop) of an infected person or animal and may contaminate water or food.
-The beaver has gained attention as a potential source of Giardia contamination of lakes, reservoirs, and streams, but human fecal wastes are also play an important role in spreading the parasite.
+Giardia can infect people as well as wild and domestic animals.
+It is passed in the feces (poop) of an infected person or animal and may contaminate water, food, surfaces, or objects.
+The beaver has gained attention as a potential source of Giardia contamination of lakes, reservoirs, and streams, but human feces (poop) can also spread the parasite to contaminate water sources.
 People become infected by accidently swallowing Giardia and can carry the parasite in their bodies from a few weeks to a few months.
 Spread of the parasite directly from one person to another may occur, especially in daycare centers, settings where handwashing practices are poor, or through oral-anal sex.

 What are the symptoms of giardiasis and how soon do they appear?